Prescriptions

 Ordering a repeat prescription

-These can be ordered using an App, online, phoning or emailing the medicines order line, in person or by post.
+These can be ordered using an App, online or phoning the medicines order line, in person or by post.

 The periods below include 5 working days for processing your request.